MSc in International Relations, Strategy and Security (Distance Learning)

 TEACHING, LEARNING AND ASSESSMENT METHODS

 The interactivity and formative assessment form part of the learning and teaching methodology.
-30% of the students’ final grade in each course corresponds to their performance in the midterm assessment, whereas 70% corresponds to their performance in the final exams.
-In order to secure a passing grade in a course, students need to secure a passing grade (i.e. 50% or higher) in both the midterm assessment and the final exams.
+40% of the students’ final grade in each course corresponds to their performance in the midterm assessment which takes the form of written assignments and interactive activities, whereas 60% corresponds to their performance in the final assessment.
+In order to secure a passing grade in a course, students need to secure a passing grade (i.e. 50% or higher) in both the midterm assessment and the final examination.

 PROGRAMME STRUCTURE